 Selling Timelines: Why Days on Market Are Stretching

 Homes are taking longer to sell in Phoenix.
-The average time on market is now 63 days, up from last year’s faster pace.
+The average time on market is now around 51–56 days.

 Cash Buyers & Investors: The Hidden Force in Phoenix Sales

 Cash buyers remain a major driver of activity in the Phoenix housing market.
-In Q3 2025, about 30% of all home sales were cash, well above the national average.
+In recent months, cash purchases continue to represent a strong share (typically 28–32% range), well above the national average, especially in affordable neighborhoods.
 Local sellers often turn to trusted Phoenix cash home buyers when they want speed and certainty.

 Affordable neighborhoods like South Phoenix continue to attract both investors and local cash home buyers, keeping demand steady despite slower conditions.

-Most local real estate experts expect the Phoenix housing market to remain stable but slower heading into 2026.
-Prices aren’t dropping dramatically, but higher mortgage rates and longer days on market typically lead to fewer bidding wars and more cautious buyers.
+Most local real estate experts expect the Phoenix housing market to remain balanced and slower through 2026.
+Prices have seen modest declines rather than dramatic drops, but higher mortgage rates (still in the 6%+ range) and longer days on market are leading to fewer bidding wars and more cautious buyers.

 With longer timelines and more cautious buyers ahead, many Phoenix homeowners are looking at other options.
 Selling directly to a local cash buyer, rather than waiting months for a realtor to bring a buyer, is a solid option.